California

 Grab a board and a helmet for some outdoor fun at one of 13 Sacramento skate parks.
 Dotted across the area, kids who skate will want to drop in.

-• Baer Skate Park
+• Tanzanite Skate Park

 • Granite Skate Park

-• McClathy Skate Park
+• McClatchy Skate Park

 Splash Pads and Spray Parks in Sacramento